August in Warsaw: ideas and tips for making the most of your summer in Warsaw

 Free open-air cinema in Ochota

-Until September.
+Every Tuesday until September 29.
 Location: Park Pięciu Sióstr, Chono Lulu Bistro & Bar (Ochota).
 Facebook.
 Instagram.
+Facebook event in Polish.

-Famous outdoor piano recitals in the Łazienki Royal Park
+Famous free outdoor piano recitals in the Łazienki Royal Park

 Location: Nocny Market, Towarowa 3 Street (Wola).
 Friday-Saturday 5 pm – 1 am, Sunday 4 pm – 11 pm.
 “The Night Market” is located on the platforms of the closed railway station.
 Facebook.
 Instagram.

 Selected Saturdays in Żoliborz, location: al. Wojska Polskiego 1 Street, corner of Śmiała Street (Żoliborz), 9 am – 4 pm.
 Selected Sundays in Mokotów, location: Skwer Grupy AK “Granat”, corner of Puławska and Woronicza Street (Mokotów), 10 am – 5 pm.
-Selected Sundays in Wawer (a new location in the 2025 season), location: Park Aktywności Rodzinnej, Węglarska 41 Street, 10 am – 5 pm.
-Free entrance.
-Street food, ice cream, bread, pastries, vegan delicatessen, vegetables, fruits, etc. Facebook, Instagram.
+Street food, ice cream, bread, pastries, vegetables, fruits, etc. Facebook, Instagram.
 The new season starts in April.
-Please note that due to the weather conditions, outdoor events like ‘Breakfast Market’ may be canceled at the last minute (it’s recommended to check their Facebook for information before heading out).
+Please note that due to the weather conditions, outdoor events like ‘Breakfast Market’ may be canceled at the last minute (it’s recommended to check their social media for information before heading out).

 Alpine Coaster in Warsaw’s Ochota district

-Open daily.
 Location: Górka Szczęśliwicka hill, Park Szczęśliwicki, Drawska 22 Street (Ochota).
 Location on Google map.
 You can enjoy it during the spring-summer season on Górka Szczęśliwicka (the highest hill in Warsaw, 152 m), in Park Szczęśliwicki – the biggest park in the Ochota district of Warsaw.
 Polish name: kolejka grawitacyjna.
 The gravity slide has two seats.
 Speed up to 36 km/h, route length over 700 m.
 Opening hours: daily from 10 am to dusk.
-Price of the slide: one ride: 12 PLN, two rides: 20 PLN, six rides: 50 PLN.
 Minimum age for children: 3 years.
-Children under eight may use the gravity slide only when accompanied by an adult over 8.
+Children under 8 years old may use the gravity slide only when accompanied by an older person over 8 years old.
 The gravity slide may be closed in case of rainfall.
 Website in PolishFacebook.
-More information and photos are included in our posts on Facebook and Instagram.

 An idea for a one-day trip: an outdoor Water Park in Zalesie, 25 km from Warsaw